lgtm-migrator/si_unit_pandas/docs/source/api.rst

 Serialization
 """""""""""""

-Convert the IPArray to various formats.
+Convert the TemperatureArray to various formats.

-.. automethod:: IPArray.to_pyipaddress
+.. automethod:: TemperatureArray.to_pyipaddress
-.. automethod:: IPArray.to_pyints
+.. automethod:: TemperatureArray.to_pyints
-.. automethod:: IPArray.to_bytes
+.. automethod:: TemperatureArray.to_bytes

 Methods
 """""""

 Various methods that are useful for pandas.
-When a Series contains an IPArray, calling the Series method will dispatch to these methods.
+When a Series contains an TemperatureArray, calling the Series method will dispatch to these methods.

-.. automethod:: IPArray.take
+.. automethod:: TemperatureArray.take
-.. automethod:: IPArray.unique
+.. automethod:: TemperatureArray.unique
-.. automethod:: IPArray.isin
+.. automethod:: TemperatureArray.isin
-.. automethod:: IPArray.isna
+.. automethod:: TemperatureArray.isna

 IP Address Attributes
 """""""""""""""""""""

 IP addresss-specific attributes.

-.. autoattribute:: IPArray.is_ipv4
+.. autoattribute:: TemperatureArray.is_ipv4
-.. autoattribute:: IPArray.is_ipv6
+.. autoattribute:: TemperatureArray.is_ipv6
-.. autoattribute:: IPArray.version
+.. autoattribute:: TemperatureArray.version
-.. autoattribute:: IPArray.is_multicast
+.. autoattribute:: TemperatureArray.is_multicast
-.. autoattribute:: IPArray.is_private
+.. autoattribute:: TemperatureArray.is_private
-.. autoattribute:: IPArray.is_global
+.. autoattribute:: TemperatureArray.is_global
-.. autoattribute:: IPArray.is_unspecified
+.. autoattribute:: TemperatureArray.is_unspecified
-.. autoattribute:: IPArray.is_reserved
+.. autoattribute:: TemperatureArray.is_reserved
-.. autoattribute:: IPArray.is_loopback
+.. autoattribute:: TemperatureArray.is_loopback
-.. autoattribute:: IPArray.is_link_local
+.. autoattribute:: TemperatureArray.is_link_local
-.. automethod:: IPArray.netmask
+.. automethod:: TemperatureArray.netmask
-.. automethod:: IPArray.hostmask
+.. automethod:: TemperatureArray.hostmask
-.. automethod:: IPArray.mask
+.. automethod:: TemperatureArray.mask